ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 ## Running your tests

-Include a copy of the following batch file in your top directory to run all your tests.
-It will create XML reports on your tests in `test-reports` directory at the top level.
+The tests are run from make It will create XML reports on your tests in `test-reports` directory at the top level.
 Replace `IOCNAME` by the name of your IOC.

 ```batch
 :: Run all tests